RubyMetric/rbenv-for-windows/README.md

 1. [Need upstream support for devkit in 7zip archive](https://github.com/ccmywish/rbenv-for-windows/issues/3)

-    This can be solved mostly if upstream can directly support it.
+    This can make download/install process much easier, and can be solved mostly if upstream can directly support it.

 2. [We can't have a good prompt using `starship`](https://github.com/ccmywish/rbenv-for-windows/issues/4)